 Identify your strengths and do what you like to do.
 Having a sense of purpose is important, especially when that purpose is to solve a problem you can muster the ability to solve.

-Sinem Günel started Personal Growth Base, which started as a side hustle and sells self-improvement advice and is now making $10,000 revenue/mo.
+Sinem Günel started Personal Growth Base, which started as a side hustle and sells coaching and is now making $10,000 revenue/mo.

 One and a half years after starting my studies in business administration I came into touch with entrepreneurship and I immediately knew that I wanted to dig deeper into how to build your own business and be your own boss.